elliott-diy/ip6-arpa-cookies/README.md

 ## Why this matters

-- **TL;DR:** It doesn’t, nobody sane hosts production websites on `ip6.arpa`.
+- **TL;DR:** It doesn’t; nobody sane hosts production websites on `ip6.arpa`.
 - It does, however, highlight a quirk in how cookie scoping and the Public Suffix List interact with unusual domains.
 - The same concept applies to `in-addr.arpa` for IPv4, though it’s much harder to demonstrate.
 - In theory, this could be misused for tracking or command-and-control if someone deliberately abused `.arpa` hosting.
-I won’t go into details here, but please don’t do that.
+I won’t go into those fun details here, but please don’t do that.
 ---

 ## Acknowledgements